vispz/psvishnu91.github.io/_posts/ml_notes/2023-01-01-nn-act-norm.md

 #### Favourable properties of an activation function
 1. **Unbounded**: tanh, sigmoid are squashing functions whereas ReLu-like activations are unbounded.
 Though ReLu does cut off half of the input.
 Squashing functions tend to squash gradients and can lead to vanishing gradient issues.
 2. **Dead neuron**: While randomly initialising weights, we could initialise extreme weight values such that tanh is saturated or ReLu input is negative for all input training instances.
 In those scenarios, the neuron never receives gradients and never learns.
 ReLu is prone to this issue.
-Many
 3. **Zero centeredness**: Zero centeredness appears to be advantageous for backpropagation training.
 ReLu and sigmoid are not zero centered whereas tanh is.
 Having said that ReLu outperforms tanh for very deep networks in practice.
 4. **Differentiable**: ReLu, Leaky-ReLu and PReLu are not differentiable at 0.
 5. **Fast** to compute (no exponentiation).